ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart/testing.rst

          | Do an 11 day initial test - write a restart at day 6.    (file suffix: base)
          | Do a 5 day restart test, starting from restart at day 6. (file suffix: rest)
          | Compare component history files '.base' and '.rest' at day 11.
 They should be identical.
+  * PET: Modified threading OPENMP bit for bit test (default 5 days)
+         | Do an initial run where all components are threaded by default. (file suffix: base) Do another initial run with NTHRDS=1 for all components. (file suffix: single_thread) Compare base and single_thread.

 - ``MODIFIERS`` changes to the default settings for the test.
 - ``GRID`` The model grid (can be an alias).
 Currently, ``C96``, ``C192``, ``C384`` and ``C768`` are supported.